01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 11 – Reggie Jackson hits his 400th home run.

-12 – Ted Kennedy withdraws from presidential race.
+12 – Ted Kennedy withdraws from the presidential race.

 13 – Air Florida jet hijacked to Cuba by refugees, second hijacking in four days.